drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### Frame selection approach

 One of the key technical challenges in working with camera trap videos—rather than still images—is frame selection.
-With approximately 32 frames per second and videos typically lasting 60 seconds, processing every frame as an image is computationally infeasible.
-To enable downstream tasks like species classification or depth estimation, the system must select only those frames that are most likely to contain useful information.
-Poor frame selection can significantly degrade downstream performance: if selected frames do not contain the animal, accurate prediction becomes impossible.
+For datasets of interest, videos were 30 frames per second and typically about 60 seconds.
+Processing every frame as an image for such videos is computationally infeasible.
+Furthermore, animals may only be present in a minority of recorded frames, and processing "blank" frames is wasteful or can potentially degrade performance of downstream tasks.

 ::::{figure}
 :label: fig:video-animal-present-examples